davidmshore/InvestingEssentials/docs/taxes.md

 - [Qualified dividends](https://www.investopedia.com/terms/q/qualifieddividend.asp) are given preferential tax treatment and are taxed at long term capital gains rates rather than ordinary income, but the underlying stock does not have to be held for a year (as would long term capital gains rates to apply to the sale of stock shares), only for the holding period, which is 60 days.
 - [Non-qualified/ordinary dividends](https://www.investopedia.com/terms/o/ordinary-dividends.asp) are taxed as ordinary income.
 - [How Are Qualified and Ordinary Dividends Taxed?](https://www.investopedia.com/articles/taxes/090116/how-are-qualified-and-nonqualified-dividends-taxed.asp) (investopedia.com)
-- See also this forum thread, particularly the post from [unwitting_gulag on Sat Feb 03, 2024 4:03 pm](https://www.bogleheads.org/forum/viewtopic.php?p=7693220#p7693220) to understand the implications of dividends in a taxable account, which emphasizes the significance of dividend earnings that can affect eligibility for other income dependent services or programs (e.g., ACA health plans).
+- See also this forum thread, particularly the post from [unwitting_gulag on Sat Feb 03, 2024 4:03 pm](https://www.bogleheads.org/forum/viewtopic.php?p=7693220#p7693220) to understand the implications of dividends in a taxable account, which emphasizes the significance of dividend earnings that can affect eligibility for other income dependent services or programs (e.g., ACA health plans, social security).
 - See also, [misconceptions about dividend paying stocks](https://www.investopedia.com/articles/investing/082015/3-biggest-misconceptions-dividend-stocks.asp), the [Dividend Irrelevance Theory](https://www.investopedia.com/terms/d/dividendirrelevance.asp)— which effectively proposes that the payout to the investor is actually bad in the long run, since the company is not reinvesting in itself—the opposing argument for well established companies from the short article [The Power of Dividends: You Can't Ignore the Figures](https://finance.yahoo.com/news/power-dividends-cant-ignore-figures-174611045.html), as well as a [discussion on every take](https://www.reddit.com/r/investing/comments/wi3rk6/are_dividend_stocks_ever_worth_it/) from Reddit, where at least the arguments are rated by a audience of investors.
 ### ETFs Versus Mutual Funds
+Tax efficiency, whether the asset is a mutual fund or an ETF, is influenced by how often the fund distributes long-term and short-term capital gains, as well as the type of assets held within the fund.
+It is important to research a fund’s history, prospectus, and tax statements to understand how frequently distributions occur and how the fund handles capital gains.
+Funds that distribute fewer dividends and capital gains, and make the most of tax-advantaged strategies (like tax-loss harvesting) are considered more tax-efficient.

 - [Tax Efficiency Differences: ETFs vs. Mutual Funds](https://www.investopedia.com/articles/investing/090215/comparing-etfs-vs-mutual-funds-tax-efficiency.asp) (investopedia.com)
 - [Is It Always Bad To Hold Mutual Funds In A Taxable Account?](https://www.reddit.com/r/Bogleheads/comments/pfdohf/is_it_always_bad_to_hold_mutual_funds_in_a/) (r/Bogleheads)
-- Tax efficiency, whether the asset is a mutual fund or an ETF, is influenced by how often the fund distributes long-term and short-term capital gains, as well as the type of assets held within the fund.
-It is important to research a fund’s history, prospectus, and tax statements to understand how frequently distributions occur and how the fund handles capital gains.
-Funds that distribute fewer capital gains and make the most of tax-advantaged strategies (like tax-loss harvesting) are considered more tax-efficient.

 ## Foreign Tax Credit
-- The US government gives citizens and resident aliens who are required to pay income tax (or a substitute/equivalent of an income tax) to a foreign country or U.S. possession (Puerto Rico, Guam, etc.) the option to [claim a tax credit or itemized deduction](https://www.investopedia.com/terms/f/foreign-tax-credit.asp) when filing taxes.
+The US government gives citizens and resident aliens who are required to pay income tax (or a substitute/equivalent of an income tax) to a foreign country or U.S. possession (Puerto Rico, Guam, etc.) the option to [claim a tax credit or itemized deduction](https://www.investopedia.com/terms/f/foreign-tax-credit.asp) when filing taxes.
 ## Social Security
 Social security is a tax on earned income up to the [wage base limit](https://www.irs.gov/taxtopics/tc751).
 However, it is not deductible and income tax is also paid on the taxed amount.
 Moreover, it is partially taxed during retirement, so it is not a very good financial strategy.
-However, it is mandatory for workers so it is important to understand how to make the most of the available options.
+However, it is mandatory for workers so it is important to understand how to make the most of the options for receiving distributions.
 See [Accounts -> Types -> Social Security](accounts/types.md#social-security)<!-- #internal_anchor_link --> for how it works.
 ## State Tax
 - [States with the Highest & Lowest Tax Rates](https://wallethub.com/edu/best-worst-states-to-be-a-taxpayer/2416) (wallethub.com)
 - [Who Pays?](https://itep.org/whopays-7th-edition/) (itep.org)